KohaILS/koha-manual-zh-cn/source/serials.rst

 |newfrequency|

--  Description: this is the description that will appear in the drop-down menu when creating a new serial subscription; make sure it is descriptive
+-  Description: this is the name that will appear in the drop-down menu when creating a new serial subscription; make sure it is descriptive

 -  Unit: this is the unit used for counting the cycle of publication.
 Choose